us4useu/us4r-lite-user-docs/docs/content/2_hardware.md

 ## Connecting the host PC
 The **us4R-lite™** requires an external host PC (desktop / notebook) with a display to function correctly.
 The only way to connect the **us4R-lite™** device to the PC is through the PCIe or Thunderbolt cables (depending on the model).

-So far, it is required that the host PC be equipped with an NVIDIA GPU with CUDA Toolkit installed and, for PCIe connections, an available PCIe Gen3 x8 slot to install the provided PCIe host adapter card.
+So far, it is required that the host PC be equipped with an NVIDIA GPU with CUDA Toolkit installed and, for PCIe connections, an available PCIe gen3 x16 (or x8, but open-ended) slot to install the provided PCIe host adapter card.